MarcusL11/Chamster/Introduction.md

 <img src="Assets/Base_1.png" alt="Base" style="height: 100px; width:100px;"/>
 <img src="Assets/Base_1.png" alt="Base" style="height: 100px; width:100px;"/>

-# **Roadmap**
+# **Development Stages**

 ## **Chamster Tokens**
 - The presale of 300 Chamster tokens (CHM) will be available on the Chia decentralized exchange Offerbin.io (https://offerbin.io)
 - Only 300 Tokens will be issued for this Founder's Series.
-- THe price will be 2 XCH per CHM Tokens
+- The price will be 2 XCH per CHM Tokens
-- CHM Tokens will be used to mint the Chamster NFTs,
+- CHM Tokens will be used to mint Chamster NFTs
-- Chamster Tokens holders will be grated access to a private channel on our Discord for Pre-Mint discussions and Q&A on the Project
+- Chamster Tokens holders will be grated access to a private channel on our Discord for Pre-Mint discussions and Q&A on the project

 ## **Chamster NFT**
 - Chamster website will be updated to allow Chamster Token exchange for Chamster NFT
 - Owners will be able to customize the royalty reward address
-- Rarity Chart of all minted Chamsters wil to be available on the website after all Chamsters have been minted
+- Rarity chart of all Chamsters wil to be available on the website after all Chamsters have been minted
-- A Private channel for Chamster Holders will be opened to partke in activities and games for weekly rewards
+- A Private channel for Chamster Holders will be opened to participate in activities and games for weekly rewards

 ## **Chamster Future Development**
 - TBA